 Watching a dog fetch a ball or a cat with a toy could make your baby laugh.

 Laughter is contagious, and once you start the game, your child will follow suit.
+Not convinced?
+Read below to know why smiling and laughter is contagious.

 Although it may take a while to figure out what makes your baby laugh, experience the entire process and bond better with them in the process.